flemosr/quantoxide/quantoxide/examples/README.md

 ## Backtesting

-The following examples demonstrate the backtesting engine, which allows testing trading strategies against historical data stored in the local database.
+The following examples demonstrate the backtesting engine, which allows testing trading strategies against historical data stored in the local database. **Some price history must be available in the local database to run the backtest examples**.
+It can be obtained by running one of the synchronization examples.

 ### backtest_tui